aboutcode-org/purldb/docs/source/purldb/api.rst

 REST API
 ========

-To get started with the REST API, visit the **projects' API endpoint** at http://localhost/api/ or http://localhost:8001/api/ if you run on a local development setup.
+To get started with the REST API, visit the **PurlDB API endpoints** at http://localhost/api/ or http://localhost:8001/api/ if you run on a local development setup.